 It is our goal to work with new geographic locations and diverse communities from coast to coast.
 The program will select fellows by application from a nationwide pool of high-school-aged, young people with the diverse experience, coachable skills and high enthusiasm necessary to produce consistently high quality content.
 Prior journalism experience is welcomed but not required.

 If you have any questions, you can reach out to email@example.com and firstname.lastname@example.org

-Applications for all programs (Ambassadors Program, Journalism Fellowship, Organizing Fellowship) are due by Friday, August 14.
+Applications for all programs (Ambassadors Program, Journalism Fellowship, Organizing Fellowship) are due by our priority deadline of Friday, August 14 or our final deadline of Monday, August 17.
 Applicants to all Student Voice programs will be informed regarding their program acceptance by late August.

 If you have questions about your application, please email the program coordinator:

 Ambassador Program: Alexis Campbell and Evon Mahesh

 Thank you for interest in Student Voice.
 Visit the Get Involved page to learn how you can join the student voice community today.